sarahvbogaert/belgianTempHistory/README.md

 - for layer: AWS_1day
 - for format: CSV

-The file is also present in this repository: belgian_climate_2017_2021.csv
+The file is also present in this repository: belgian_climate_2017_2021.csv.
+In this file, code 6418 is used for Brugge (Zeebrugge to be precise) and code 6472 is used for Marche-en-Famennes.

 What we can conclude from the obtained figure (TempHistoryBelgium.png) is that the temperature is higher for the latest period, especially the mean daily minimum temperature at the sea (Brugge).